6 Types of Crooked Teeth & How to Fix Them

 Your hair is perfect and your OOTD is Insta-worthy.
 You’re ready to rock this world until you crack a smile and feel your confidence start to shatter.
 We feel you.

 Living with teeth misfits creates more than just confidence issues.
 What we may brush off as an oral quirk today could escalate into a dental emergency tomorrow.
-Thankfully, misaligned teeth can be easily corrected in the masterful hands of the right dentists.
+Thankfully, misaligned teeth can be easily corrected .
 But first, let’s find out which of these six types of crooked teeth you’ve fallen victim to, shall we?

 More isn’t Merrier